What Students Gain as a Result of Their MSLAW Education

 Once students complete these courses, they are able to elect to further hone their writing skills in other writing courses, such as Drafting Contracts I, Drafting Contracts II, The Legislative Process and Legislative Drafting, Independent Study, the Judicial Internship Program, Clinic, Prosecution and Adjudication, Patent Law and Patent Application Practice, Trials and Technology, and Drafting Wills & Trusts.

 In order to better prepare its students, MSLAW has recently added another writing course, called Bar Essay Writing and Analysis.
-All students whose cumulative grade point average is below a 2.4 prior to their penultimate semester at MSLAW must successfully complete Bar Essay Writing & Analysis, to further hone their writing abilities.
-Students who have a cumulative grade point average above a 2.4 can also take the course if they wish, and can take it on a graded, or on a pass/fail, basis.
+All students, prior to their penultimate semester at MSLAW, must successfully complete Bar Essay Writing & Analysis, to further hone their writing abilities.
 Students who receive a C- or below must retake this course prior to enrolling in Comparison of Massachusetts and National Law, MSLAW’s capstone course, taught to students in their last semester of study at MSLAW.

 In addition to in-class instruction of writing skills, students can avail themselves of the expertise of MSLAW faculty in its Writing Lab during each semester.

-Reading and analyzing statutes and regulations: Over the last twenty years, the number of statutes (and the regulations which accompany those statutes), has grown exponentially, on local, state, and federal levels.
+Reading and analyzing statutes and regulations: Over the last thirty years, the number of statutes, and the regulations accompanying those statutes, has grown exponentially.
 It is thus ever more important that new lawyers have been well trained to competently address the nuances and issues these statutes and regulations present.
 Many of the cases students read in their classes have their primary focus on careful reading and interpretation of state and federal statutes and regulations.
 The courses are as follows:

 Business Entities Taxation